What is FELC?

 Students also have the chance to participate in modified Lincoln-Douglas debates and persuasive speech contests (cash prizes for top speeches).
 Additionally, students prepare informative presentations on “core principle” topics.
 These three activities give students a chance to enhance critical comprehension skills and practice public speaking which are essential to business and college success.
 Other essential topics covered in group sessions include promoting the development of good character, principled leadership and personal/corporate philanthropy.

 3) Speakers provide an exclusive opportunity for students to hear first-hand advice and ask questions about business and leadership.
 Students meet face-to-face with influential business leaders like Karen Woods, a former welfare recipient who became a successful small business owner.
 Entrepreneurs, college professors, government leaders and former NFL players have each discussed their business success stories, the government’s impact on business, international trade, technological impacts on business and corporate citizenship.
 Generally speakers are welcomed on a daily basis during our five-day program.

 What is the origin of the curriculum?

 FELC has always been at the forefront of free enterprise education.
-Originally developed by college professor and Sam Walton Fellow in Free Enterprise Marilyn Robertson, FELC offers interactive education for an affordable price.
+Originally developed by college professor and Sam Walton Fellow in Free Enterprise Marilyn Robertson and John Dodd, President of the Jesse Helms Center, FELC offers interactive education for an affordable price.
 While formal lecture settings can be useful, FELC utilizes experiential learning (learning by experience) which encourages participants’ active engagement in their own education.
 Activities and lessons are structured in “building block” style – allowing participants to increase their understanding of topics day by day.
 In 2011, Dr. Peter Frank, BB&T Free Enterprise Professor at Wingate University and the Jesse Helms Center Free Enterprise Fellow, joined FELC as an advisory board member to help oversee curriculum.